-Construction of coamings shall comply with the requirements of 2.6.5.2, Part II "Hull" and in case of fiber-reinforced plastic ships, with the requirements of Part XVI "Structure and Strength of Fiber-Reinforced Plastic Ships".
+Construction of coamings shall comply with the requirements of 2.6.5.2, Part II "Hull".
 The strength of ventilators, connections of ventilators to coamings and connections of ventilator parts, if any, shall be equivalent to that of the coaming.